CA-DevTest/SV-as-Code/README.md

 # Service Virtualization as Code

-CA Service Virtualization as Code (SV as Code) provides development teams with a new, lightweight way to define virtual services and reduce time to value.
+CA Service Virtualization as Code (SV as Code) is a new, lightweight way to define virtual services and save valuable time.

-SV as Code is built by software developers specifically for other software developers.
-At the core, SV as Code is a lightweight, powerful Java library that provides a simple to use API so you can create and run virtual services as a part of jUnit testing.
+At the core, SV as Code delivers a simple yet powerful Java library that provides an easy to use API so you can create and run virtual services as a part of jUnit testing.

 You can create and run HTTP virtual service definitions directly in your unit testing code.